Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-Tombstone Peak to Solitude Peak
+Traversing to Solitude Peak Near Bear Mountain

-Mount Spickard was the main feature from here.
-Meanwhile, the sight of the two Mox Peaks was also quite impressive.
-Peering down at the Perry Creek drainage, I was so glad not to have come from Ross Lake.
+Mount Spickard was the main feature from here; the two Mox Peaks were also impressive.
+Peering down at Perry Creek drainage, I was glad not to have come from Ross Lake.
+The increased water taxi fare was a factor, and Eric’s trips assured this approach for all my peaks.
+In turn, it saved me multiple trips to the area via different drainages around Bear Mountain.

 Mox Peaks to Solitude Peak panorama from Tombstone Peak